-Cabinet's initial Budget proposals for the 2019-2023 Capital Investment Plan
+7. Cabinet's draft Budget proposals for the 2019-2023 Capital Investment Plan

-Capital Investment generally relates to spending on physical assets that have a useful life of more than one year.
-This can be new assets, improvements to existing assets, or loans to third parties for a capital purpose.
+7.1.1 Capital investment generally relates to spending on physical assets that have a useful life of more than one year.
+This can be new assets, improvements to existing assets, or investment in shares or loans to third parties for a capital purpose.

-Investment of this nature plays an important role in ensuring the Authority meets its Health and Safety responsibilities, it also plays an important role in improving economic opportunities across all parts of the Borough.
-Whilst some investment directly contributes to economic development, all has an indirect impact by providing stimulus to the economy, creating employment opportunities, supporting skills and development or contributing to confidence.
+Investment of this nature plays an important role in ensuring that the Authority meets its Health and Safety responsibilities, and it also plays an important role in improving economic opportunities across all parts of the Borough.
+Whilst some investment directly contributes to economic development, it all has an indirect impact by providing stimulus to the economy, creating employment opportunities, supporting skills and development or contributing to confidence.

-A Capital Investment Strategy has been developed to help support the delivery of capital investment and ensure that the investment programme builds on previous success, with a strong focus on delivery of the 'Our North Tyneside' Council Plan outcomes and linking to the 'Our ambition for North Tyneside' strategy report to 26 November 2018 Cabinet report.
+A Capital Investment Strategy has been developed to help support the delivery of capital investment and ensure that the Capital Investment Programme builds on previous success, with a strong focus on delivery of the Our North Tyneside Council Plan outcomes and linking to the 'Our Ambition for North Tyneside' report of 26 November 2018 Cabinet.
 The Strategy also provides a framework to enable projects to be developed with the aim of helping to deliver revenue savings to assist the Authority in managing the financial pressure it faces.
 The Capital Investment Strategy is attached as Appendix D(iii).

-All proposals for capital investment follow a structured gateway process, and are challenged by Members and senior officers, from the initial ideas stage, through the delivery stage and finally to post implementation.
-All proposals are considered in terms of their strategic alignment with the Our North Tyneside Council Plan, and the revised Efficiency Statement.
+7.1.2 All proposals for capital investment follow a structured gateway process, and are challenged by Members and senior officers, from the initial ideas stage, through the delivery stage and finally to post-implementation.
+All proposals are considered in terms of their strategic alignment with the Our North Tyneside Council Plan and the revised Efficiency Statement.

-The Investment Programme Board (IPB) meets on a monthly basis and, as part of its monthly meetings, receives an update on all on-going projects included in the approved Investment Plan (currently 2018-2021).
+The Investment Programme Board (IPB) meets on a monthly basis and, as part of its monthly meetings, receives an update on all ongoing projects included in the approved Capital Investment Plan (currently 2018-2020).

-Table 11 below shows a summary of the initial draft 2019-2023 Capital Investment Plan.
+Table 10 below shows a summary of the initial draft 2019-2023 Capital Investment Plan.

 Spend 2019/20 2020/21 2021/22 2022/23 Total

-£000's £000's £000's £000's £000's

-General Fund 33,272 17,619 12,312 12,312 75,515
+£000s £000s £000s £000s £000s

+General Fund 35,730 17,591 12,284 12,284 77,889

 Housing 25,814 24,589 24,724 24,771 99,898

-Total 59,086 42,208 37,036 37,083 175,413
+Total 61,544 42,180 37,008 37,055 177,787

-Table 11: Summary of Capital Investment Plan 2019-2023
+Table 10: Summary of Capital Investment Plan 2019-2023

 A schedule of the individual projects included in the draft plan is attached as Appendix D (i).
-Where applicable, confirmation of external funding will also be required before projects are able to proceed.
+Where applicable, confirmation of external funding is required before projects are able to proceed.

 The estimated revenue implications of these schemes have been included in the revenue budget.